 Make reservations early.

 Room vacancies at suitable hotels are hard to come by.
 I also missed out on lunch at the 1606 Restaurant and Oyster Bar at the Beauport Hotel in Gloucester, Massachusetts, and a day at the Roosevelt Baths and Spa at the Gideon Putnam Resort in Saratoga Springs, New York, because they were fully booked.
-And several big museums state on their Web sites that advance-purchased tickets are required.
+And several big museums require advance-purchased tickets.
 Do yourself a great favor and sacrifice flexibility for the comfort of knowing that you have attractions and accommodations booked.

 Arrive at popular attractions early.